Sorry for late post haha! I have finally decided to get down to complete this post after receiving an inquiry email on Apple Oneroom Goshiwon.

 Apple Oneroom Goshiwon building/room:

 Apple Oneroom Goshiwon is situated within the residential area.
 It is approximately 3-storeys high with no lift.
 Do not expect anything looking luxurious because it is anything but luxurious, okay that’s my personal comment.
 But seriously, don’t get your hopes too high about the place because, AGAIN MY PERSONAL OPINION, the pictures offered online ain’t providing the most accurate depiction of the goshiwon.
 The room that I had stayed in appeared smaller than the pictures shown online.
 The hallway and pantry definitely did not appear the same.
 Nevertheless, the room did come with TV, toilet and air-conditioning as promised.
 Other facilities such as washing machine and daily breakfast were provided as per stated on the site.
 Yet another complain of mine, the shower head was really cranky and it appeared that this problem was common amongst other rooms.
 To make up for the cranky shower head, ehmmmm, I can only say that the aircon did performed its task and helped me sleep comfortably through the hot summer nights.
-Oh, and the in-room personal fridge was also a plus too 🙂
+Oh, and the in-room personal fridge was a plus too 🙂

 Other points to note would that no dryer was available and that the washing machine seemed to be always in-use.
 In the end, I hand-washed my clothes and dried them on the clothing racks available.
-Also, no toilet paper is provided.
+Also, no toilet paper was provided.
 Bedsheets can be requested from the landlady but I don’t think she has enough for all.
 I brought my own bedsheets and pillow.
 For those who do not want to bring your own pillow, you can get one at the nearby daiso for less than 10 000won.
 Otherwise, you can also do some shopping for essentials at eMart at Wangsimni station.

 the unpleasant check-in story